IntellectualSites/documentation/plotsquared/commands.md

 _Secondary:_

 * `plots.backup.save` - Access to the command `/plot backup save`
+* `plots.backup.list` - Access to the command `/plot backup list`
 * `plots.backup.load` - Access to the command `/plot backup load`
-* `plots.backup.list` - Access to the command `/plot backup list`
 * `plots.admin.backup.other` - Administrative override to manage backups at other plots

 **Source Code:** [here](https://github.com/IntellectualSites/PlotSquared/blob/main/Core/src/main/java/com/plotsquared/core/command/Backup.java)

 ### CLEAR

 Clear the plot you stand on.
-It doesn't reset any plot settings or flag (with exception of the biome setting).
+It doesn't reset any plot settings or flag (except the biome setting).

 The first plot location argument is optional.
 Alternatively, it refers to the plot on which the user is currently located.